 The center of the Internet

 About 35 miles west of Washington, D.C., on the Virginia side of the Potomac River, is the suburban community of Ashburn.
-Until the past decade, Ashburn has been known mostly for its farms and large homes where the wealthy doctors, lawyers, and politicians have come to settle.
-For football fans, Ashburn is known as the headquarters and training grounds of the Washington Redskins.
+Until the past 20 years or so, Ashburn has been known mostly for its farms and large homes where the wealthy doctors, lawyers, and politicians have come to settle.
+For football fans, Ashburn is known as the official headquarters of the Washington Redskins.
 More recently, Ashburn has become known as “Data Center Alley.”
-An estimated 70% of all Internet traffic passes through data centers in Ashburn, making it the central hub of the Internet.
-As of 2017, several new data centers are in construction throughout the community.
+More than 70% of all Internet traffic passes through data centers in Ashburn, making it the central hub of the Internet.
+As of 2019, several new data centers are in construction throughout the community.

 Ashburn was originally called Farmwell because it was the site of the 1,200-acre Farmwell Plantation in the 19th century.
 Part of the Farmwell Plantation was later purchased by a wealthy Quaker lawyer and named Ashburn Farm.
 Today, the main road passing through Ashburn is called Ashburn Farm Parkway west of Ashburn Road, and Farmwell Road east of Ashburn Road.